simon-ami/win-cli-mcp-server/README.md

       "netsh", // Network commands
       "takeown", // Take ownership of files
       "icacls" // Change file permissions
     ],

+    // Arguments that will be blocked when used with any command "blockedArguments": [
+      "--exec", // Execution flags
+      "-e", // Short execution flags
+      "/c", // Command execution in some shells "-enc", // PowerShell encoded commands
+      "-encodedcommand", // PowerShell encoded commands
+      "-command", // Direct PowerShell command execution
+      "--interactive", // Interactive mode which might bypass restrictions "-i", // Short form of interactive
+      "--login", // Login shells might have different permissions "--system" // System level operations
+    ],

     // List of directories where commands can be executed